csWaldo/spcwizard/README.md

 ![alt text](https://i.imgur.com/bK3tCTF.png "UI")

 #### Use
-##### Rules
+You can
-You can now add and remove rules with the respective buttons.
+* add and remove rules with the respecive buttons

-You can load rules from any text file that follows the spcombinerules.txt's format.
-This will clear your current rules.
+* load rules from a spcombinerules.txt

-You can save your current rules to a spcombinerules.txt file.
-You can give this any name but SPC will only read the file called *spcombinerules.txt*.
-Saving a rule file will also generate / overwrite all .qc stubs for those rules.
+   this will discard your current rules

-##### Rule Settings
+* save rules to a spcombinerules.txt

-You can change a rules settings by selecting it in the rule list
+   this will also generate all neccessary .qc stubs